 The collection entitled 'ANTHROPOCENE ❌TINCTION' is part of an ongoing series pointing to the unnatural pressures inflicted on the natural world by humanity.
 It links the collections 'HOLOCENE TWILIGHT' where monochromatic paintings serve as a warning of fading memories of creatures under threat, and 'TRUE VALUE' where crystal mosaics focus on the importance of keystone species.
 ANTHROPOCENE ❌TINCTION brings together many elements of the previous two collections; the monochromatic panels again highlight potential irreversible loss, a message which is given further emphasis in the crystal mosaic cross on the face of the principal animal which at once highlights its preciousness and draws attention to its fate.
 This collection also focuses on critical habitats and ecosystems such as coral reefs, mangroves and primary rainforests, among the most productive and biologically complex on earth.
 Their loss could prove catastrophic in terms of climate change due to their importance as carbon storage assets.
 The ghostly female figures are an allegorical reminder that our future is inherently bound up with our treatment of the earth’s natural resources.

 ‘HOLOCENE TWILIGHT’ concurrently develops the theme of, and contrasts with the colourful crystal mosaic predecessors belonging to the collection entitled 'True Value'.
 Here, monochromatic oil paintings represent fading memories and loss.
 A reimagined version of Pietro Longhi’s ‘Exhibition of a Rhinoceros at Venice’ is a starting point for a series of endangered species within urban settings, metaphors for human and animal displacement.
 Further paintings in this collection reference Guernica, the most famous war painting in art history, thus representing a call to action for war against poaching and habitat loss and as a wake up call that wildlife populations worldwide have declined by 52% since 1970.
-'The Unknown' in the private collection of a British conservationist, is an allegorical painting about socio-political power disparities.
+'The Unknown' in the private collection of a British actress and activist, is an allegorical painting about socio-political power disparities.
 It focuses on the little five: leopard tortoise, elephant shrew, rhino beetle, buffalo weaver and ant lion, as opposed to the usual 'Big Five' who are concealed in the Rousseau inspired background.